Welcome To Cetal Fauna

 Research Library

-Access a large collection of peer-reviewed articles and research papers that cover various aspects of cetaceans.
-Currently, our library contains almost 30 thousand PDFs, many of which are difficult to come by.
-The collection in its entirety is not freely available online as many titles are not Open Access, but please feel free to email us if you are experiencing difficulty obtaining a publication.
+Cetal Fauna has a large collection of peer-reviewed articles and research papers that cover various aspects of cetaceans.
+Currently, our library contains 30,000 PDFs, many of which are difficult to come by.
+The collection is not freely available online as many titles are not Open Access, but please feel free to email us if you are experiencing difficulty obtaining a publication via your regular sources.
 If we don't have what you are looking for we will endeavour to source it on your behalf.

 Some of CF's History